jackjohnson-sd/wwmdd/README.md

 Please Read

-AUG 16   -- 4 errors left for 23/24 season.
-All errors the same type. see bads.sh for details
+AUG 18   -- 4 errors resolve with added logoic to say OT players are not forced out
-            add PLR type csv file output.
+            on at end of regulation.
+This causes 6 different games to fail.
+All 10 games have issues of players playing with no events in OT. playing or not comes from NBA box score AUG 16   -- 4 errors left for 23/24 season.
+All errors the same type. see bads.sh for details added PLR type csv file output.
 Its events by player for the game.
 AUG 11   -- app died if no colors.json file. fixed using default in settings.py code AUG 10   -- fixed team name wrong in box.csv
             finished?
 OT labels on periods, plot OT suport OK till furhter notice